atomix/atomix.github.io/copycat/user-manual/internals.md

 *This figure illustrates how servers replicate logs without cleaned entries to members joining the cluster.
 By removing cleaned entries when they're sent to a new server, the new server cannot receive globally committed entries that would otherwise have been compacted given the full context of the log, and so switching servers is safe.*

-<h3 id="snapshots">8.10 Implementing snapshots via log cleaning</h3>
+<h3 id="snapshots">8.3 Implementing snapshots via log compaction</h3>

 Snapshots are the typical mechanism by which Raft servers compact their logs.
 Snapshots work by periodically writing the state machine's state to a snapshot on disk and then removing all entries up to the last index applied to the state machine.
 While snapshots can impact performance, they do provide a significantly simpler approach for managing system state with respect to log compaction.
 Indeed, some types of state machines - such as counting state machines - necessitate snapshotting.
 With snapshots, state machines do not have to keep track of which commands apply to their state since a snapshot represents the complete state machine state at a point in logical time.
 Thus, we wanted to find a way to take advantage of the simplicity of snapshots while maintaining the performance advantages of sequential writes during log compaction.

-Snapshots are implemented on top of Copycat's log cleaning algorithm.
+Snapshots are implemented on top of Copycat's log compaction algorithm.
 A snapshot of the state machine's state is taken each time the log rolls over to a new segment and the `commitIndex` surpasses the last index of the previous segment, thus making the prior segment compactable.
 When a snapshot is taken, the state machine writes its state to a snapshot file on disk and Copycat cleans all snapshottable entries (entries which indicate they're compacted via snapshots) up to the last applied index.

-<h3 id="log-cleaning-snapshots">8.11 Combining snapshots and log cleaning</h3>
+<h3 id="log-compaction-snapshots">8.3.1 Combining snapshots and log compaction</h3>

 Snapshottable commands are commands applied to the state machine for which associated state is persisted in a snapshot once taken.
 In contrast to typical snapshotting in Raft, though, there is some potential in Copycat for snapshottable commands to be applied to the state machine after a later snapshot has already been taken.
 If a server stores a snapshot of its state and crashes before it can compact prior snapshottable commands from its log, snapshottable commands will be replayed to the state machine on recovery.
 Thus, state machine implementations must take care to overwrite state from snapshottable commands when installing a snapshot just as state from snapshottable commands is stored in a snapshot.

-<h3 id="snapshot-session-events">8.12 Managing session events for snapshotted logs</h3>
+<h3 id="snapshot-session-events">8.3.2 Managing session events for snapshotted logs</h3>

 Session event messages are derived from individual commands applied to the state machine.
 Event messages are stored in memory for fault tolerance, and in the event of a crash and replay of the Raft log event messages must be recreated from the commands on disk.
 This means individual commands must must be retained in the log until related events have been received by all clients.
 If a snapshot is taken of the state machine state and snapshotted entries are removed from disk before being received by all clients, a failure of the server can result in lost session event messages.